Matsya: Vedic origins

 The section 1.8.1 of the Shatapatha Brahmana (Yajur veda) is the earliest extant text to mention Matsya and the flood myth in Hinduism.
 It does not associate the fish Matsya with any other deity in particular.

 The central characters of this legend are the fish (Matsya) and Manu.
 The character Manu is presented as the legislator and ancestor king.
-One day, water is brought to Manu for his ablutions.
-In the water is a tiny fish.
-The fish states that it fears being swallowed by a larger fish and appeals to Manu to protect it.
+King Manu finds a little fish in the palm of his hands when performing the tarpana (water-offering) The fish states that it fears being swallowed by a larger fish and appeals to Manu to protect it.
 In return, the fish promises to rescue Manu from an impending flood.
 Manu accepts the request.
 He puts the fish in a pot of water where it grows.
 Then he prepares a ditch filled with water, and transfers it there where it can grow freely.
 Once the fish grows further to be big enough to be free from danger, Manu transfers it into the ocean.
 The fish thanks him, tells him the timing of the great flood, and asks Manu to build a ship by that day, one he can attach to its horn.
 On the predicted day, Manu visits the fish with his boat.
 The devastating floods come.
 Manu ties the boat to the horn.
 The fish carries the boat with Manu to the high grounds of the northern mountains (interpreted as the Himalayas).
 The lone survivor Manu then re-establishes life by performing austerities and yajna (sacrifices).
 The goddess Ida appears from the sacrifice and both together initiate the race of Manu, the humans.